Pinafore/848Q/exploration/README.md

  1. Make an improvement to the guesser that uses representation learning in some way.
 This must be a subclass of the generic "Guesser" class that respects the underlying API.
+This could be a Muppet model or something simpler.

  2. Make an improvement to the buzzer that uses sequence modeling in some way.
 This must be a subclass of the generic "Buzzer" class that